PF

 Instructions

-1. 1In a large stockpot set over high heat add the chicken stock, 8 cups water, smashed garlic, and Old Bay seasoning and bring to a boil.
+1. 1In a large stockpot, combine the chicken broth, 8 cups water, smashed garlic, and Old Bay seasoning over high heat.
+Bring to a boil, about 5–7 minutes, until large bubbles break the surface consistently.

 Nutrition — Per Serving